On-Premises Deployment¶

 Viewing Keys¶

 In the UI, navigate to API Keys to see all keys.
-Service keys are marked with a "Service" type badge and show:
+Service keys show:

 - Key name